 This is where a pre-employment aptitude test can make a real difference - and why as a recruiter you should be considering them for every role you advertise.

 To make the right hiring decisions, recruiters need to collect a lot of information about candidates.
 The information gathered needs to be honest and objective, and be a true representation of the mental abilities, skillset, and personality fit of the applicant.

-The pre-employment aptitude test can provide all this information in a specific, concrete and data-driven manner.
-Pre-employment aptitude tests are an efficient and effective method of gaining insight about your candidates, their strengths, their aptitudes and their behaviours.
+The pre-employment aptitude test can provide all this information in a specific, concrete, and data-driven manner.
+Pre-employment aptitude tests are an efficient and effective method of gaining insight into your candidates, their strengths, their aptitudes, and their behaviours.

 The right tests can predict future success in the role, look at particular skills, and find out if the applicant has the behavioural traits that the role requires.

 Unlike CVs, cover letters, and interviews, professionally developed and rigorously tested aptitude tests are objective and standardised, removing bias and effectively ruling out the applicants who do not demonstrate the required aptitudes and behaviours.

 There are countless pre-employment aptitude tests available from a number of well-known publishers.
 Some are for general use, some are bespoke assessments created for a particular employer - so no matter the role you are recruiting for, there will be any number of relevant assessments.